Students need support after a residential program. Putting theory to practice is an important step toward achieving real sustainable change.

-One of the many things that set Northwoods apart is our transitional programming.
-Understanding that students completing a residential program many times need more support as they take the skills learned and put them into practice.
+One of the many things that sets Northwoods apart from other programs is our transitional programming.
+We understand that students completing a residential program many times need more support as they take the skills learned and put them into practice.

 Step 1: Employment